Railofy/pnrservice/README.md

 All endpoints are only accessible via https and are located at odinsword.railofy.com

-For instance: you can retrieve passenger information with a given PNR by accessing the following URL with your access_key (replace ACCESS-TOKEN with your own):
+For instance: you can retrieve passenger information with a given PNR by accessing the following URL with your access_key (replace ACCESS-TOKEN with your own).

 > https://odinsword.railofy.com/v1/getRailofyTravelGuarantee/?pnr=<PNR>